mikependon/RepoDB/README.md

 ### Goal

-We aim to let .Net developers limit the implementation of SQL Statements within the application.
-We believe that as a .Net developer, one should only focus on .Net and Business scenario development and not on writing repetitive SQL Statements.
-Ofcourse, unless you are working closely with SQL Server Management Studio.
+We aim to limit the implementation of SQL Statements in the .NET application.

+### Vision

+To provide more flexibility and fast-switching development approach, whether to use the massive or lightweight ORM operations.

-### Notes
+### Principles

  - We will keep it simple as possible (KISS principle)
+ - We will help developers to be more focus on SOLID principle
  - We will make it fast as possible
- - We will never make complex implementations (specially for Queries and Methods)
- - We will avoid developing complex JOINs (until it is needed and requested by the community)
+ - We will make it more flexible
  - We will never ever do try-catch inside the library
+ - We will never make complex implementations (specially for complex Join Queries)

-### Features
+### What's with RepoDb?

- - Transaction
- - Asynchronous Operation
+ - Operations (Asynchronous)
  - Type Mapping
  - Field Mapping
  - Multiple Mapping